 Professor Rebecca Kay

-- Professor of Russian Gender Studies (Central and East European Studies)
+- Professor of Russian Gender Studies (Central & East European Studies)

 Social Support and Migration in Scotland:

 I am currently PI of a large ESRC funded research project exploring Social Support and Migration in Scotland (SSAMIS) which started in November 2013, and will run for four years.
 The project aims to study perspectives and experiences of 'social security' amongst migrants from Central Eastern Europe and the Former Soviet Union in Scotland, and how experiences of 'social security' (used in a holistic sense to mean the ways migrants make themselves socially, economically, personally and culturally secure in a new environment) impact upon longer term intentions regarding settlement in Scotland.
 A further aim of the project is, through its long-term and deep engagement with migrant communities, to deliver new and original empirical data which will prove to be of benefit not only in terms of its academic contribution, but also through its practical and policy relevance.
 As part of the project we have thus prioritised a participatory action research element.
 See the Project Website for further details, like us on Facebook: ssamisproject, or follow us on Twitter @ssamisproject.